A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Building Intuition

 \subsection{Hyperblock variation}

-In Section \ref{sec:closure-homology}, we observed that the closure homology is the same for all hypergraphs in a hyperblock since, by definition, all of these hypergraphs have the same closure.
-Similarly, in Section \ref{sec:path-homology}, we note that in \cite{GrigoryanJimenezMuranov2019} the authors prove hypergraph path homology depends only on the maximal hyperedges.
-Therefore, hypergraph path homology is constant on hyperblocks.
+In Section \ref{sec:closure-homology}, we observed that the closure homology is the same for all hypergraphs in a hyperblock since, by definition, all of these hypergraphs have the same upper closure.
+Similarly, in Section \ref{sec:path-homology}, we noted that in \cite[Proposition 5.6]{GrigoryanJimenezMuranov2019} the authors prove hypergraph path homology depends only on the maximal hyperedges and is therefore also constant on hyperblocks.
 However, it is clear from the table that $\hom{res}{\bullet}$, $\hom{rel}{\bullet}$, $\hom{emb}{\bullet}$, and $\hom{pol}{\bullet}$ are not constant on hyperblocks.
 In the next two subsections, we will make some observations about how adding sub- and super-edges can change the structure for these homology theories.